11ishika03/Plant-disease-detection/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
 ```

-Feel free to modify any sections as needed, especially the repository URL and directory names!